pipelinedb/docs/continuous-transforms.rst

 Viewing Continuous Transforms
 ---------------------------

-To view the continuous transforms currently in the system, you can run the following query:
+To view the continuous transforms and their definitions currently in the system, you can run the following query:

 .. code-block:: sql